Pusher Love Girl

-Timberlake debuted "Pusher Love Girl" live during his comeback performance at DirecTV's Super Night in February 2013.
-He also performed the song at the 55th Annual Grammy Awards and on Late Night with Jimmy Fallon.
-Timberlake also performed the song during the Legends of the Summer Stadium Tour (2013), The 20/20 Experience World Tour (2013–14) and The Forget Tomorrow World Tour (2024-2025).
+Timberlake debuted "Pusher Love Girl" live during his comeback performance at DirecTV's Super Saturday Night in February 2013.
+He also performed the song at the 55th Annual Grammy Awards, the SXSW MySpace Secret Show, on Late Night with Jimmy Fallon, on The Ellen DeGeneres Show, Wireless Festival, and his NPR Tiny Desk Concert.
+He also included it on the set lists for three of his concert tours: the Legends of the Summer Stadium Tour (2013), The 20/20 Experience World Tour (2013–2015), and The Forget Tomorrow World Tour (2024–2025).
 At the 56th Annual Grammy Awards (2014), "Pusher Love Girl" won the award for Best R&B Song.